Parrot-Developers/libvideo-encode/README.md

 # libvideo-encode - Video encoding library

-_libvideo-encode_ is a C library to handle the encoding of H.264 video on various platforms with a common API.
+_libvideo-encode_ is a C library that provides a common API for encoding video in H.264 and H.265, and photos in JPEG and PNG across various platforms.

 The library uses hardware-accelerated encoding when available.